Handle platform differences

 Android, iOS, and the web have different capabilities.
 In our case, both Android and iOS can capture a screenshot with the react-native-view-shot

-library, however, web browsers cannot.
+library.
+However, web browsers cannot.

 1

-To capture a screenshot on the web and save it as an image , we'll use a third-party library called dom-to-image.
-It allows taking a screenshot of any DOM node and turning it into a vector (SVG) or raster (PNG or JPEG) image.
+.
+It takes a screenshot of any DOM node and turns it into a vector (SVG) or raster (PNG or JPEG) image.

 Stop the development server and run the following command to install the library: